Hexagram 46升Pushing Upward

 — Legge (1882)

 Line 1 is the yin at the bottom of the lower trigram — Xun, the wind that enters and the wood that grows.
 The line names the entry condition of the entire hexagram: 允升, trusted ascent.
-The actor at the seed position is welcomed upward by the positions above; the rise does not begin against resistance but with the active consent of the configuration the actor is rising into.
+At the seed position you are welcomed upward by the positions above; the rise does not begin against resistance but with the active consent of the configuration you are rising into.
 The verdict is the most generous in the early lines: 大吉, great fortune.
 The discipline at line 1 is not to demonstrate worthiness but to actually move — to begin the ascent that the positions above have already agreed to receive.

-For decision-makers this is the line of the first promotion the senior has been waiting to offer, the first product launch the market is already primed for, the first round the lead investor has been quietly pre-committing to.
-The actor's tendency at line 1 is to over-justify the move, to build the case for the rise as if the configuration were skeptical.
-The hexagram is explicit that the configuration is not skeptical; it is already receptive.
-Founders who learn to read line 1 cleanly stop spending energy on the unnecessary defense and start spending it on the ascent itself.
+In a decision context this is the line of the promotion a manager has been waiting to offer, the study a supervisor has already signaled the committee will wave through, the role a community has quietly agreed is yours to step into.
+The tendency at line 1 is to over-justify the move — to build the case for the rise as if the people above were skeptical.
+The hexagram is explicit that they are not skeptical; they are already receptive.
+People who learn to read line 1 cleanly stop spending effort on the unnecessary defense and put it into the climb itself.
 The trust is already granted.
-The fortune at line 1 is unconditional once the actor accepts the welcome and begins to climb.
+The fortune at line 1 is unconditional once you accept the welcome and begin to climb.

 孚乃利用禴,無咎。